dstackai/dstack/README.md

 The instances are automatically configured with the correct CUDA driver to use NVIDIA GPUs.

 The output artifacts are automatically stored in S3 and can be easily reused.

+🪄 dstack is an alternative to SSH, SageMaker, KubeFlow and other tools used for running ML workflows.

 ## 📦 Installation